 If you’re an occasional user, chances are your generator ends up in the shop for a carburetor cleaning or replacement more than anything else.
 For Pros that rely on a generator more frequently, it’s likely oil changes, spark plug changes, and filter cleanings (all of which are easy to do yourself).
 No matter which boat you’re in, there’s no carburetor to maintain.

 EFI does a better job of avoiding fuel gum up as well.
 Since the injection process atomizes the fuel, it burns more completely without leaving behind the residual fuel that a carburetor does.

 What are the Downsides of EFI?

 Looking further down the road, there are potentially higher repair costs.
-Electronic fuel injection is a more complex system, so when something goes wrong with it, it’s likely going to be a more expensive repair.
+Electronic fuel injection is a more complex system.
+When something goes wrong with it, it’s likely going to be a more expensive repair.

 Special thanks to Jim Cross from Briggs and Stratton’s commercial division for providing insight into this article.
-Check out the latest from them with the development of their Vanguard engine line.
+Check out their Vanguard engines to see what the company is doing with respect to small engine technology.